PointTaken/knowledge-sharing/README.md

 #### For everyone else
 - Use the resources as you like.
 Larger code samples will include their own readme.md file that describes how to run them.
 - Tell your friends about this repo - sharing is caring <3
-- Give the repo a star *
+- Give the repo a star :star:
 - If you would like our professional help [you can fill find the updated contact information our website](https://pointtaken.no/kontaktinformasjon/)